-Linear means that when you finish using a product, or it breaks down, it is highly likely to end up in a landfill or an incinerator.
-And the cycle begins again with a new product being made to replace it: we take 60 billion tonnes1 of new raw materials from the earth each year, apply energy in the form of burning oil, and in China, to a very large extent, coal, and ship the finished goods – more product miles.
+Linear means that when a product reaches the end of its lifecycle it is highly likely to end up in a landfill or an incinerator.
+Then the cycle begins again as new products are made to replace the old.
+We take 60 billion tonnes1 of new raw materials from the earth each year, apply energy in the form of burning oil, and in China, to a very large extent, coal, and ship the finished goods – more product miles.

 We take 60 billion tonnes of raw material out of the earth every year.Finbar Livesay, “From Global to Local”.

-A lot of products are made using multiple components and materials making them difficult to strip down, take apart and separate into different reusable categories.
-This is an expensive extra cost for the manufacturer, and so they often don’t bother.
+A lot of products are made using multiple components and materials.
+This makes it difficult to strip down, take apart and separate them into different reusable categories.
+This results in extra costs for the manufacturer, meaning they often don’t bother.

-The drive for using cheaper manufacturing locations around the world often means that lower-quality materials are used – products are deliberately not “built to last”, either for fashion or cost-competitive reasons.
-And the product miles between manufacturer and consumer is also increased, burning up fuel: container shipping accounts for some 4% of carbon emissions.
+The drive for using cheaper manufacturing locations around the world often means that lower-quality materials are used.
+For fashion or cost-competitive reasons products are often not “built to last”.
+This also increases the product miles between manufacturer and consumer, burning up fuel: container shipping accounts for some 4% of carbon emissions.

-As consumers, we are attracted to the lower prices of these products but end up having to spend more in the long run when they breakdown or work less effectively due to the lower quality materials used in production.
+The lower prices of these imported products are attractive to consumers.
+However, due to the lower quality materials used in production we often end up spending more in the long run due to replacing or repairing products.
 We now throw away products and replacing them at a rate never seen before.

 Consumers can benefit by shopping with Circular Economy brands – they are actively adapting their processes to close the loop on their products’ life cycles.
-And it’s not only the environmentally-conscious consumer that this should appeal to, but all consumers are expected to benefit from higher quality, longer-lasting products, lower long-term costs, less concern about what to do when the product breaks down and the burden of disposal being placed on the manufacturer.
+And it’s not only the environmentally-conscious consumer that this should appeal to but all consumers.
+Everyone is expected to benefit from higher quality, longer-lasting products, lower long-term costs, less concern about what to do when the product breaks down and the burden of disposal being placed on the manufacturer.

-Research has suggested brands are also seeing the advantages of this environmentally friendly approach via lower raw material costs, fewer manufacturing costs, less waste and enhanced brand loyalty and awareness due to making long-lasting, better quality products whilst being conscious about the environment.
-Demand in the UK has been rising for more environmentally friendly options and brands have seen fit to adapt their production processes to take Circular Economy principles into consideration.
+Research has suggested brands are also seeing the advantages of this environmentally friendly approach.
+They benefit from: lower raw material costs, fewer manufacturing costs, less waste and enhanced brand loyalty and awareness due to making long-lasting, better quality products whilst being conscious about the environment.
+Demand in the UK has been rising for more environmentally friendly options.
+As a result, brands have seen fit to adapt their production processes to take Circular Economy principles into consideration.

 A key circular economy concept is longevity: designing and developing products that last longer and are easier to repair, using higher quality materials.
 This is one of the simpler but highly effective adjustments a manufacturer can make to extend the product life cycle.
 More durable products also mean more satisfied customers, lower production costs and less waste.
 This concept aims to get the maximum value out of products and their component materials, with the minimum waste.